Zaeb0s/max-threads/README.md

 priority | Sets priority where the highest prio is the lowest number | 0

 ## Priority
-In order to be able to use the priority variable in MaxThreads.add_tast you must set prio_queue=True when initiating the MaxThreads object.
+In order to be able to use the priority variable in MaxThreads.add_task you must set prio_queue=True when initiating the MaxThreads object.
 The example above would then contruct the MaxThreads object like:
 ```python
 thread_limiter = maxthreads.MaxThreads(3, prio_queue=True)
 ```